 Goldengrove Band Silver

-*Please note: We're almost sold out!
+*Please note: This piece has been retired and will not be making a reappearance.
 All pieces in the shop are limited edition, once they're gone, they're gone so please don't hesitate to purchase if something catches your eye.

 Hand carved over the course of a year, it's only fitting that this band share our namesake.
 "Goldengrove" taken from the 1918 poem "Spring & Fall" below, This ring is made to order just for you, unless your size is marked ready to ship, please allow up to 2 weeks production time.

 Margaret, are you grieving

 With your fresh thoughts care for, can you?

 Ah! as the heart grows older

 Though worlds of wanwood leafmeal lie;

 It is the blight man was born for,